rurounijones/bsf-scraper/README.md

 ## Contributing

+### Developer Documentation

+Since this is partly a teaching project I am in the process of writing documentation aimed at helping less experienced developers.

+To do this I am using the YARD gem which will generate pretty HTML documentation from source-code comments.
+If you want to read the HTML then please run

+    yardoc --private

+In the source directory then open `doc/index.html` in your browser.

+(The --private argument means that documentation will be generated for private class methods as well as public ones)

+### Testing

 This script comes with an rspec test suite.
 Any contributions should be tested.

 You can run the tests with either: